 Skip to content

 Most agents treat turning 65 marketing like a side effect of AEP.
 They blast everyone in October, then go quiet.
 That’s backwards.
-The T65 market is the one part of the Medicare calendar that refills every single month — — which means it rewards a system that runs on a fixed cadence, not a once-a-year sprint.
+The T65 market is the one part of the Medicare calendar that refills every single month — which means it rewards campaigns that run on a fixed cadence, not a once-a-year sprint.

 This page lays out that system: who to reach, when, through which channels, and how to keep every touch inside CMS rules.
-It’s built by people who actually generate insurance leads — our final-expense and senior-market operation runs ~$7.40 CPL at a ~1-in-6 close across 17 live campaigns and 48,210 leads in the trailing twelve months.
-The same intake discipline that holds those numbers steady is exactly what makes T65 predictable.
+It’s built by people who actually generate insurance leads — we run our own final-expense and senior-market lead operation, so this comes from live campaigns, not theory.
+The same intake discipline that holds our numbers steady is exactly what makes T65 predictable.

 Factor AEP marketing T65 marketing